silverqx/files/README.md

+# Deprecated 🙌

+This project isn't needed anymore after the Qt v5.15 was dropped.

 # Files used in the TinyORM GitHub actions

 Regenerating hashes is needed after any archive upgrade.
 Change directory to the repository root and invoke: